 How to Use the Find Food Map to Find Free Food Near You

 Feeding San Diego hosts free food distributions throughout San Diego County.
-We work with hundreds of partners to provide food assistance at a variety of convenient locations, from churches to schools to community centers.
-If you’re wondering, “How do I find free food near me?,” our Find Food Map is a helpful resource to locate a distribution near you.
+We work with hundreds of partners to provide food assistance at a variety of convenient locations, including churches, schools, and community centers.
+If you’re wondering, “How do I find free food near me?” our Find Food Map is a helpful resource to locate a distribution near you.
 The map is easy to use and available to you 24 hours a day, seven days a week.

 How It Works